The Madcap Laughs: David Gilmour and Roger Waters sessions

 In his book The Making of the Madcap Laughs, Jones states that "when Dave came to me and said that Syd wanted him and Roger to do the remaining parts of the album, I acquiesced".
 Roger Waters and David Gilmour were in the process of completing Pink Floyd's Ummagumma album when they got involved with The Madcap Laughs that July and helped Barrett finish his album − "in a two-day sprint", according to Pink Floyd biographer Rick Sanders.
 "We had very little time," Gilmour recalled in a May 2003 interview.
 "Syd was very difficult, we got that very frustrated feeling: Look, it's your fucking career, mate.
 Why don't you get your finger out and do something?
 The guy was in trouble, and was a close friend for many years before then, so it really was the least one could do."

+In a different interview Gilmour expanded further on the rush to complete the album:

+“We were led to believe the project was going to be shelved.
+We were told that EMI had spent too much money on it and it was a long way from completion.
+An extension was negotiated on the basis that we get it finished in double-quick time.
+That meant not spending money.
+The fact that we [•••] were busy and Abbey Road’s other bookings both conspired to make the time available very short.
+Decisions had to be made.”

 After the first session with new producers Gilmour and Waters, on 12 June, they had remade "Clowns and Jugglers" into "Octopus", from the Soft Machine's overdubbed version; then, they re-recorded "Golden Hair", and recorded "Long Gone" and "Dark Globe".
 As the following day's session was dedicated to overdubbing "Octopus", this became Barrett's final session for over a month, due to a temporary halt while Gilmour and Waters mixed Ummagumma, to Barrett's dismay, and a Floyd tour in the Netherlands.
 However, towards the end of July, on the 26th, they managed to record "She Took a Long Cold Look at Me", "Feel", "If It's in You", another version of "Long Gone", an attempt at a re-make of "Dark Globe", and even a medley of "She Took" / "Feel" / "If It's in You".
 Barrett would not allow the musicians to rehearse or to re-record their overdubs, insisting that they sounded fine.
 After several months of intermittent recording, the album was finally deemed complete.
 After the final recording sessions for the album had been completed, Gilmour and Waters mixed not just the tracks they had produced, but also the Jones tracks, in a matter of two days.
 Five tracks were mixed on 5 August: "Long Gone", "She Took", "Feel", "If It's in You", and "Octopus".
 The following day, three tracks, "Golden Hair", "Dark Globe", and "Terrapin", were mixed in just three hours.
 The track order was sequenced by Barrett and Gilmour on 6 October.